Skip to main content

 Module description

-This module aims to provide a more detailed understanding of the experience of childhood by exploring key developmental milestones, psychological, social and cultural processes, life events and rites of passage introduced in The Developing Child - A Psychological Perspective.
+In this module you will gain a more detailed understanding of the experience of childhood by exploring key developmental milestones, psychological, social and cultural processes, life events and rites of passage.

-• Understanding early childhood (0-7): the ways in which babies and young children communicate and express their individuality, the main developmental milestones that underpin their understandings of the world and of themselves and their ways of relating to others.
-Indicative themes include bonding and relationships with siblings and others during infancy, dependence and the first signs of individuality, transition to school, peer groups, early signs of identity, learning, motivation and managing conflict.
-This part ends by examining the significant role of the context (socio-cultural environment) in shaping young children’s experiences.
-It looks into different cultural understandings of childhood and the ways these influence different practices.
+• Understanding early childhood (0-7): bonding and relationships with siblings and others during infancy, dependence and the first signs of individuality, transition to school, peer groups, early signs of identity, learning, motivation and managing conflict; the role of the socio-cultural environment in shaping young children’s experiences; cultural understandings of childhood and the ways these influence different practices

-• Understanding middle childhood (8-12): the experiences of school-aged and pre-adolescent children.
-This part explores learning and motivation, peer relationships, power relationships, aggression and bullying, emerging identity, gender and the onset of puberty.
-It also considers the roles and positions that children occupy in society and the extent to which their voices are heard and they participate in decision making.
-Finally, the role of time and place, in shaping the experience of childhood, are considered by examining the beliefs and practices of different cultural settings.
+• Understanding middle childhood (8-12): learning and motivation, peer relationships, power relationships, aggression and bullying, emerging identity, gender and the onset of puberty; roles and positions that children occupy in society and the extent to which their voices are heard and they participate in decision making; the role of time and place in shaping the experience of childhood in relation to beliefs and practices of different cultural settings

-• Understanding late childhood (13-18): the processes and experiences of young people.
-This part considers adolescents’ sense of self, autonomy and independence versus dependence, sexuality, relationships, learning and motivation, transitions, young people’s cultures and rights, and ends by examining the role and position of young people in different cultural settings.
+• Understanding late childhood (13-18): adolescents’ sense of self, autonomy and independence versus dependence, sexuality, relationships, learning and motivation, transitions, young people’s cultures and rights; the role and position of young people in different cultural settings

 Learning objectives